Logo of the University of Birmingham, Advances in Motor Learning II, 11-12 December 2025 at the Edgbaston Park Hotel

 Marit Ruitenberg (Leiden University, NL)

-Movement and cognition in neurodegenerative disorders: A dynamic duo.
+Movement and cognition in neurodegenerative disorders: A dynamic duo

 Session Chair: Maarten Immink (Flinders University, AUS)